 T Type chassis and engine identification

 The chassis number is the key data for identifying your car.
 On all T-types it is stamped on the near-side dumb-iron or chassis extension.
 This number should agree with the chassis number (or car number) stamped on the plate(s) riveted to the battery/tool box or bulkhead under the bonnet of the car.
 For models TA/TB/TC there is no problem because there are no prefixes used; the chassis numbers run from TA 0253-3255, TB 0252-0630 and TC 0252-10251.
 Some historians might dispute this, but it seems that the prototype TAs were numbered 0251 and 0252, while the prototype TB and TC were numbered 0251 and were not counted as production cars.

 For the TD there were two types; plain TD and TD/C, the ‘competition’ version with bigger valves and carbs and stiffer front suspension.
-This latter is also called the Mark II and hence often confused with the code TD2, which formed part of the engine codes of cars produced after about chassis number 10000, and signifying a larger clutch.
+This latter is also called the Mark II and hence often confused with the code TD2, which formed part of the engine codes of cars produced after about chassis number 10000 in mid July 1951, and signifying a larger clutch.
 The TD chassis numbers are from 0251 to 29915.
 TDs also had extra codes for export cars, EXR and EXL for RHD and LHD respectively.
 For cars exported to North America, the code used for early TDs was EXLU and from May 1951 the code for these cars started to be changed to EXL/NA, later EXLNA, although a mixture of EXLU and EXL/NA continued to be used until the end of May/early June 1951.

 HD stands for M.G.
 2-seater in the Nuffield scheme of things.
 A = Black, B = Light Grey, C = Dark Red, E = Mid Green, P = Ivory.

 1 = U.K. RHD, 2 = Export RHD, 3 = Export LHD., 4 = North America LHD.